Decomposing 1-Sperner hypergraphs: Introduction

+The inclusions follow immediately from the definitions, while the equality follows from~\eqref{eq1}.
+Moreover, since we do not allow multiple hyperedges, every $2$-uniform hypergraph (that is, a graph) is $k$-Sperner for every $k\ge 2$.
+We should therefore not expect useful decomposition properties for the classes of $k$-Sperner hypergraphs for $k\ge 2$.
+We focus in this paper on the case $k = 1$ and show that hypergraphs in the corresponding subfamily $\mathcal{S}_1$ have a nice structure.
+Note that by definition, all hypergraphs with at most one hyperedge (possibly with no vertices) are $1$-Sperner.
+Note also that a hypergraph is $1$-Sperner if and only if it is both Sperner and dually Sperner.

-It was shown in~\cite{MR3281177} that dually Sperner hypergraphs are threshold.
-In~\cite{MR3281177,CM-ISAIM2014}, these hypergraphs were applied to characterize two classes of graphs defined by the following properties.
-Every induced subgraph has a non-negative linear vertex weight function separating the characteristic vectors of all total dominating sets~\cite{CM-ISAIM2014} (resp., connected dominating sets~\cite{MR3281177}) from the characteristic vectors of all other sets.
+\begin{sloppypar} The concept of $1$-Sperner hypergraphs already appeared in some graph theoretical research. \citet{MR3281177,ISAIM2014} made use of dually Sperner hypergraphs to characterize two classes of graphs defined by the following properties: every induced subgraph has a non-negative linear vertex weight function separating the characteristic vectors of all total dominating sets~\cite{ISAIM2014}, resp.~connected dominating sets~\cite{MR3281177}, from the characteristic vectors of all other sets.
+Due to the close relation between $1$-Sperner and dually Sperner hypergraphs (see Observation~\ref{obs:Sp-red}), all the results from~\cite{MR3281177,ISAIM2014} can be equivalently stated using $1$-Sperner hypergraphs.
+In particular, the results of the extended abstract~\cite{ISAIM2014} are stated using the $1$-Sperner property in the full version of the paper~\cite{CM-ISAIM2014}. \end{sloppypar}

-The non-negativity of the weight function $w$ in the definition of threshold hypergraphs implies that only minimal hyperedges matter for the thresholdness property of a given hypergraph.
-Since dually Sperner hypergraphs are threshold, we focus on the family of hypergraphs that are both Sperner and dually Sperner.
-We call such hypergraphs {\it $1$-Sperner}.
-Thus, a hypergraph ${\cal H}$ is $1$-Sperner if and only if for every pair $e,f$ of distinct hyperedges of ${\cal H}$ both inequalities \eqref{eq1}, \eqref{eq2}~hold.
-In other words, every two distinct hyperedges $e$ and $f$ satisfy $\min\{|e\setminus f|,|f\setminus e|\}= 1\,.$ Note that by definition, all hypergraphs with at most one hyperedge (possibly with no vertices) are $1$-Sperner.

-The aim of this paper is twofold.
-First, we prove a decomposition theorem for $1$-Sperner hypergraphs and examine several of its consequences, including the fact that the characteristic vectors of the hyperedges of a $1$-Sperner hypergraph are linearly independent.
-From this we derive an upper bound on the size of a $1$-Sperner hypergraph, as well as a lower bound on the size of a $1$-Sperner hypergraph without universal, isolated, and twin vertices.
-Second, we show that within the class of normal Sperner hypergraphs (that is, within the class of maximal clique hypergraphs of graphs), the classes of $1$-Sperner hypergraphs, of threshold hypergraphs, and of $2$-asummable hypergraphs coincide.
-These classes provide three new characterizations of threshold graphs: a graph is threshold if and only if its clique hypergraph is $1$-Sperner, or equivalently threshold, or equivalently $2$-assumable.